Understanding the interplay of entanglement and nonlocality: motivating and developing a new branch of entanglement theory: Self-testing of entangled states

-and where all conversions are evaluated relative to LOSR. \end{defn} We give an equivalent but more abstract definition in Appendix~\ref{equivdefnself}; namely: $\rho$ is self-tested by $B$ if the upward closure of $B$ contains only those states which are also in the upward closure of $\rho$.
-(See Appendix~\ref{equivdefnself} for a definition of upward closure.)
+where all conversions are evaluated relative to LOSR.
+A state $\rho$ is said to be {\em self-testable} if there exists some box $B$ that self-tests $\rho$. }\end{defn}

-An advantage of this formulation of self-testing is that it generalizes immediately to other sorts of objects and even to other resource theories.
-We return to this point in the discussion section.
+In Appendix~\ref{equivdefnself}, we give an equivalent version of this definition in terms of the notion of the \emph{upward closure} of a resource, that is, the set of all resources that are above the given resource in the preorder.
+Specifically, $\rho$ is self-tested by $B$ if the upward closure of $B$ among states contains only those states which are also in the upward closure of $\rho$.
+Our definition of self-testing also generalizes immediately to other sorts of objects and even to other resource theories, as we discuss in Appendix~\ref{equivdefnself}.